Medical expert of the article

 How is frostbite recognized?

-The victim indicates a prolonged stay in a low temperature air.
-Differential diagnosis of frostbite is performed with gangrene of the toes in cases of diabetic angiopathy or obliterating endarteritis.
+The victim indicates a long stay in low air temperature conditions.
+The differential diagnosis of frostbite is made with gangrene of the toes in diabetic angiopathy or obliterating endarteritis.

 What do need to examine?